 In order to provide most accommodations, it is necessary for the Office of Counseling and Testing to notify professors that a student has registered with disability services.
 In most cases, this involves the sharing of a student’s name and disability-related needs, not the specifics of the disability.

 A student’s qualifying documentation is housed in the Office of Counseling and Testing.
 It is rarely shared with other University staff, unless the student has given permission to do so.
 The documentation may be shared on a “need to know” basis in the case of an emergency or if a student complaint is being investigated.

 Residence hall rooms with varying degrees of accessibility are available.
 Reasonable efforts are made to accommodate students with disabilities who wish to live on campus.
 Students with disabilities must follow the sign-up procedures established by the Housing Office.

-If further accommodations are necessary (e.g., adaptive software in additional locations), students should submit their requests to the Director of Counseling and Testing.
+If accommodations are necessary (e.g., adaptive software in specific locations), students should submit their requests to the Assistant Director of Counseling and Testing.

 Handicapped Parking Permits

 After the student’s vehicle has been registered, the handicapped parking placard can be obtained from the Office of Counseling and Testing.
 The placard must be displayed on the dashboard of the vehicle whenever parked on campus.
 Students must meet eligibility requirements and must get a new placard at the beginning of each semester.

 To obtain a handicapped parking placard: 1) The student must present qualifying documentation.
 2) The vehicle must be registered on campus and display an FMU resident or commuter student decal.
 Students needing special parking consideration, such as pick-up or drop-off at crosswalks in front of buildings, should present these needs to the Office of Counseling and Testing so that Campus Police can be notified.
 At no time should a crosswalk be blocked for periods longer than necessary to pick-up or drop-off a student with a disability.